-- Minimum of 60 semester or 90 quarter CSU-transferable units. - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - 3.
-Minimum of 18 semester or 27 quarter units in the major. - 4.
-A grade of "C" or better in all courses required for the major. - 5.
-Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+- 1. Minimum of 60 CSU-transferable semester - 2.
+Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework. - Minimum of 18 semester or 27 quarter units in the major. - 4.
+A grade of "C" or higher or "Pass" in all courses required for the major. - Certified completion of the California State University General Education (CSU GE) Breadth pattern OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.

 Note: If following IGETC, IGETC-CSU must be followed for admission to a CSU.